-The course provides students with the ability to reflect upon and improve their capacity to act effectively as an innovator and change agent.
+The course provides students with the ability to reflect upon and improve their capacity to act effectively as innovators and change agents.
 It introduces students to the nature of power and politics in organisations, how this dimension of organisational life impacts upon individual careers and organisational success, commonly recommended approaches and techniques for managing politics, and the personal and ethical issues involved in either participating in or abstaining from politics.
 The subject reviews current management research on organisational politics and change management, and provides checklists, case studies, guidelines and exercises for improving the students' practical knowledge and experience.